andreipopescufilimon/WRO2025_Future_Engineers/README.md

 <img src="https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/other/steering-3D-model.png" width="700">

 Our **steering arm is directly connected to the servo**, which moves the two front wheels simultaneously.
 This ensures that the turning response is immediate and proportional to the servo's motion.
 The **wheels are mounted on special mounts**, allowing for smooth and precise movement without excessive friction.
-To ensure **structural integrity and long-term reliability**, the steering system is **assembled using M3 screws and lock nuts**.
-These prevent the nuts from loosening due to vibrations, ensuring a **secure and stable connection**.
+To ensure **structural integrity and long-term reliability**, the steering system is **assembled using 2mm carbon fiber bars that are glued at the ends to the chassis**.

 <img src="https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/technical-draws/right-front-wheel-mount-technical-drawing.jpg" width="700">

 <img src="https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/technical-draws/steering-connector-bar-technical-drawing.jpg" width="700">

 **⚙️ Design Considerations & Improvements** <br>
 While the parallelogram steering system is effective, some potential enhancements could improve its performance.
-Additionally, optimizing the **steering linkages** could reduce mechanical play, making the system more precise.
-In future iterations, we may experiment with **Ackermann geometry** to better distribute wheel angles during turns, further improving efficiency and reducing tire slippage.
+Additionally, optimizing the **motor mounts** could reduce mechanical play, making the system more precise.
+In future iterations, we may experiment with **Ackermann geometry** and suspension to better distribute wheel angles during turns, further improving efficiency and reducing tire slippage.

 ---